-I study the political ecology of natural resource management and environmental interventions, particularly in the context of community-based conservation; resource rights initiatives; and market mechanisms for conservation like Payments for Environmental Services (PES) and Reducing Emissions from forest Degradation and Deforestation (REDD+).
+I study natural resource struggles and environmental intervention, particularly when it comes to community-based conservation; resource rights initiatives; and market mechanisms for conservation like Payments for Environmental Services (PES) and Reducing Emissions from forest Degradation and Deforestation (REDD+).
 Most of my research is focused on Cambodia, where I have been active as a conservationist, ethnographer, and advocate since 2002.

 I am fascinated with the politics and practice of biodiversity conservation, as observed through project ethnography.
 This is the focus of a monograph that I am currently completing, about a high-profile international conservation project in the Cardamom Mountains, Cambodia.
 This work builds upon my extensive experience as a practitioner focusing on conservation and development issues in Cambodia, where I have worked for UNDP, IUCN, WCS and CI.